focustense/StardewPenPals/README.md

 * `Scheduling`: Can be either `"SameDay"` (default) or `"NextDay"`.
 In both cases, NPCs will receive their gifts after you go to sleep or pass out, but:
   * `SameDay` means NPCs will receive their gifts _before_ the calendar date rolls over to the next day; i.e. on the same date the mail was posted.
 This is easier to understand and work with: the rules for mailed gifts are identical to the rules for face-to-face; gifts sent on the NPC's birthday will receive the birthday bonus; and so on.
 However, it is not very realistic for someone to be opening their mail at 3 AM, never mind a postal carrier delivering it at that time, and some players may find this awkward or immersion-breaking.
   * `NextDay` means NPCs will receive their gifts _after_ the calendar date rolls over, i.e. on the next morning, which is the same time you would check your own mail and receive one of theirs.
 However, it is more challenging because it requires planning ahead: birthday gifts must be sent on the day _before_ an NPC's birthday in order to get the bonus; gifting-related quests may expire before the final gifts go out; and the "mail gifting" week restarts on Saturday, since the gift would actually be received on Sunday.
+  * Choose based on your personal preference for gritty realism vs. intuitive gameplay.

 ## See Also